Rami24t/JS-Training-FB-likes/README.md

 # JS-Training-FB-likes

-## Practicing some js by solving the 'Who likes it?' challenge from codewars:
+## Practicing some js by solving the 'Who likes it?' challenge:

-'''
 In the "like" system from pages like facebook people can "like" posts, pictures or other items.
 Your function should create the text that should be displayed next to such an item.